r3mi/poly2tri.js/README.md

 Usage
 -----

-All functions and classes are scoped in the `poly2tri` namespace.
+1. Get a reference to the library.
+   The module is in UMD format (universal module definition), compatible with the various module systems.

+    - CommonJS:

+            var poly2tri = require('poly2tri');

+    - RequireJS:

+            require('poly2tri', function (poly2tri) {
+                ...
+            });

+    - If you’re not using a module system at all, you can access the package as a global variable `poly2tri` (or `window.poly2tri` in a browser).

-1. Initialize CDT with a simple polyline
+2. Initialize CDT with a simple polyline
    (this defines the constrained edges)

         var contour = [